AnnaVargova/AutomationShield_wiki/HeatShield.md

 ![HeatScheme](https://user-images.githubusercontent.com/18485913/55666313-644ced80-584d-11e9-86c1-06162b22571e.png)

 The power circuitry is driven by an N-channel metal-oxide semiconductor field-effect transistor (MOSFET) **Q1** connected to the pulse-width modulation (PWM) capable D3 pin of the Arduino.
-A series resistor **R5** protects the MCU in transients, while a resistor **R6** parallel to ground ensures that floating electrical states do not cause the heater to turn off accidentally.
+A series resistor **R5** protects the microcontroller unit (MCU) **U1** in transients, while a resistor **R6** parallel to ground ensures that floating electrical states do not cause the heater to turn off accidentally.

 Normal temperatures used to melt plastics in 3D printing are over 200°C and may reach as high as 320°C for polycarbonate filaments.
 To make the experiment safer for general classroom use, the maximal temperature of the heating block is limited at ~80°C by an adjustable linear voltage regulator **U2**, which takes the external 12V input from the Vin pin of the MCU and reduces it to a voltage configured by resistors **R3** and **R4** supplying its adjustable input.

-Temperature feedback is based on a negative temperature coefficient (NTC) thermistor **R1** connected to the A0 analog input of the Arduino Uno MCU **U1** in a voltage divider circuit paired with resistor **R2**.
+Temperature feedback is based on a negative temperature coefficient (NTC) thermistor **R1** connected to the A0 analog input pin of the MCU in a voltage divider circuit paired with a resistor **R2**.

 The exact component specification and required quantities are given next.
 Note that only components with through-hole technology (THT) mounting are utilized in order to make assembly and servicing easy even if you are inexperienced with electronics.